SergeiKrainyukov/OOAP2/src/Task11/report.md

     //...
 }

-class None extends Any {
+final class None extends Any {

 }
 ```